 - Don't overload each piece of bread with the tomato mixture.

-- Season the toasted bread well with extra-virgin olive oil and salt, and remember to rub each piece of bread with garlic.
+- Season the toasted bread with extra-virgin olive oil and salt, and remember to rub each piece of bread with garlic.

 - Serve immediately.